tomasGiupponi/BicicleteriaOnline/README.md

 This part of the project only includes the backend using NestJS.<br>
 The principal idea of this is create a page for a bicycle store, where the owner can upload, delete or edit his products (this case everything in relation with bicycles).
-If you investigate a little my project, it is a CRUD, only does basics things for the moment and Im working on the frontend.
+If you investigate a little my project, it is a CRUD, only does basics things for the moment and Im working on the frontend.<br>
+To make it "easier" for me, remember this is for practice, Im using prisma ORM and SQlite.
+There is a very interesting and useful extension in VSCode called "Thunder Client", I use it in the project to test the API.